 Medication overuse headache: An entrenched idea in need of scrutiny

-Three articles on PainSci cite Scher 2017: 1.
+Three pages on PainSci cite Scher 2017: 1.
 The Complete Guide to Chronic Tension Headaches 2.
 The Complete Guide to Neck Pain & Cricks 3.
 The Science of Pain-Killers

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.